 Just like their larger cousins, the Rhododendron, Azaleas are acid-loving plants.
 You are looking for a pH of 5.5-6.
 Plant them in well-draining soil.
 Keep the soil moist, but not wet; Azaleas do not like having wet feet.

 Climate and Temperature

-Most azaleas are hardy in zones 5-9.
+Most azaleas can be grown perennially in hardiness zones 5-9.
 Of course, this will vary from variety to variety.
 Be sure to check the plant tag when purchasing and take careful note of any planting instructions the tag may offer.

 If you live in a southern climate you will want to provide more shade for your azalea than if you live in a northern climate.
 And as already mentioned, always plant where there is wind protection.

 Because they are shade-loving shrubs, they are susceptible to some fungal diseases.
 Humidity can promote these diseases.
 When choosing your planting site make sure there is plenty of air circulation.
 This may mean making sure that none of your shrubs are planted too closely together, and that you are keeping in mind the full size at maturity.

 Established azaleas do not need much fertilizer if any at all.
 If you choose to fertilize, you will want to do this in the early spring, and avoid any feedings after July.
 This will help to prevent overgrowth which could become a victim of winter dieback.

 A basic 10-10-10 fertilizer will work, however, there are specialized fertilizers on the market targeted toward acid-loving plants.